-19.1 The following tender boards must be established:

-(a) A Ministerial Tender Board in each Ministry with a membership as set out in P7 20, for the purpose of managing the tender process of Ministry specific goods and/or services; and

-- (b) A Central Tender Board in the Ministry of Finance with a membership as set out in P7 21. - 19.2 Tender Board must direct the Board Chairman to formally appoint a Board Secretary.
-The letter of appointment given to the Board Secretary by the Board Chairman must instruct the Board Secretary to:

-(a) Maintain all documents and records used to support Board decisions; and(b) Take detailed minutes of the proceedings of all Tender Board meetings.

-- 19.3 The full Tender Board must be present to open tenders - 19.4 The Tender Board may direct any Public Officer to help it to make a decision - 19.5 Any Public Officer who is directed to help a Tender Board direction must offer all skills and time needed, within reason and considering SIG needs.
+- 19.1 The following tender boards must be established: - (a) A Ministerial Tender Board in each Ministry with a membership as set out in P7 20, for the purpose of managing the tender process of Ministry specific goods and/or services; and - (b) A Central Tender Board in the Ministry of Finance with a membership as set out in P7 21. - 19.2 Tender Board must direct the Board Chairman to formally appoint a Board Secretary.
+The letter of appointment given to the Board Secretary by the Board Chairman must instruct the Board Secretary to: - (a) Maintain all documents and records used to support Board decisions; and - (b) Take detailed minutes of the proceedings of all Tender Board meetings. - 19.3 The Tender Board Secretary and at least one member of the Tender Board must be present to open tenders. - 19.4 The Tender Board may direct any Public Officer to help it to make a decision. - 19.5 Any Public Officer who is directed to help a Tender Board direction must offer all skills and time needed, within reason and considering SIG needs.